 These lectures are free and open to students and the public.

-In this 2-credit lecture series, faculty at the Jackson School and Northwestern University will explore perspectives from U.S. space policy in the world to Trump and Russia to immigration enforcement and Germany in the spotlight of Trump criticism and more.
+In this 2-credit lecture series, faculty at the Jackson School and a guest speaker, Daniel Immerwahr of Northwestern University, will explore perspectives from U.S. space policy in the world to Trump and Russia to immigration enforcement and Germany in the spotlight of Trump criticism and more.

 Regular attendance is required if you are taking the class for credit.
 Interested students are also welcome to attend any or all of the lectures without registering for the class.

 - JSIS 478 J – Trump in the World (SLN 21192)